What to consider when exchanging currency

 How to maximize savings on currency exchange while traveling

 When traveling abroad, currency exchange fees can quickly eat into your budget.
-You can use certain strategies to help you save, avoid common fees and make the most of your money while exploring new destinations.
+You can use certain strategies to help you save, avoid fees and make the most of your money while exploring new destinations.

 1. Plan ahead for international trips